 Earlier this year, we presented a list of 10 of our favorite songs longer than 10 minutes.
-So, now, we’re offering the flipside of that by lining up 10 of our favorite songs with a duration of a minute and a half.
+So, now, we’re offering the flipside of that by lining up 10 of our favorite 90 second songs.
 It’s not easy perfecting a song in 90 seconds, but at least 10 artists have done it (and truth be told, this could have been longer).
 As James Carville once said, “It’s the economy stupid!”
 Here are our favorite short takes, with a 14-minute Spotify playlist to match.
 Ready, set… go!

 Scott Walker – “30 Century Man” (1:29)